coatespt/cursor-twitter/SESSION_NOTES.md

 Paste this into Cursor when starting a new chat.

-Before doing anything that changes code, please ask me any questions you have about this before you begin.
+Never make a code change without explicitly asking me.
+That means per-change.
+In the past I have asked for a single change and you go off searching the entire code base making changes all over the place.
+Disaster predictably ensues.

+If something seems to require work beyond the strictest interpretation of what you are asked, stop.
+Do nothing at all until you clarify what you think needs doing and get my buy-in.
+Over and over we are completely derailed by you running off and implementing nonsense, changing code all over the place.
+100% of the time you should err on the side of doing too little, not too much.

 Never, under any circumstances do any git operation for any reason until we have explicitly discussed the operation you contemplate.
-Assume you misunderstood me.
+If you think you should do a git operation, assume everty time you misunderstood me and verify that I know what suicidally insane act you are about to undertake.

 Don't run the program yourself without asking.
 The program runs forever and I have to kill it to get your attention back.
 I will handle running the program.